 The end of the summer fruit season is such sweet sorrow, so eat them all day long, all summer long, lest you regret it when the fresh summer fruits are gone.

-Angela Larson is a registered dietitian (RD) who works with Brookshire Brothers promoting real fresh, real delicious healthy foods and providing nutrition education to the community.
-She is also a clinical dietitian representing Woodland Heights Medical Center in Lufkin where she does community education on food and nutrition.
-Food is her passion, so Angela loves trying new recipes and exploring the more holistic side of nutrition.
-Angela loves to cook, garden, and spend time outdoors.
-Look for Angela's monthly articles in Charm East Texas.
+Angela Larson is a registered dietitian nutritionist (RDN) who works with Brookshire Brothers promoting real fresh, real delicious foods.
+Delicious food is her passion, so she loves trying new recipes and exploring the more holistic side of health and nutrition.
+When Angela isn't working with Brookshire Brothers, she's a mostly stay-at-home mom who loves to cook, garden, and spend time outdoors with her husband, Austin, and their two daughters.